Get a new prescription or refill your medication online.

 refill an Rx or chat with our care assistants.

-How much does a visit to get an Antibiotics prescription cost?
+How much does a visit cost to get a prescription for insomnia treatment?

-How much does a visit to get an Antibiotics prescription cost?
+How much does a visit cost to get a prescription for insomnia treatment?

 See why people turn to DrHouse...